 We do not agree that it Head Teachers should have a legal duty to collaborate with neighbouring schools.
 We believe that any notion of legal duty should be removed and replaced with ‘collaborations with neighbouring schools should be encouraged and recognised in school inspections’.

-Question 2 The Headteachers’ Charter will empower headteachers to develop their school improvement plans collaboratively with their school community.
+Question 2 The Head Teachers’ Charter will empower Head Teachers to develop their school improvement plans collaboratively with their school community.
 What improvements could be made to this approach?

 A2.
 Genuine engagement requires genuine language and we ask that School Improvements are written in plain English that staff, parents and pupils can easily relate to and understand.